RubenTheCoder/RubenTheCoder/README.md

 - 'JavaScript' by CertiPort

 ## 📒 My Portfolio
-- The Shunji Railways project
+- The Shunji Railways website.
+- Setting up the GitHub for the Shunji Railways project.
+- Created infinite mining games and city building games on Roblox.
+- Salvaged files using Windows File Recovery.
+- Fixed a broken game installer its .NET files.